TIMELINE

 Arrived Cape Town in October, 2000

-Met Reverend, Dr. Spiwo Xapile and Dr. Jan du Toit
+Met Dr. Spiwo Xapile and Dr. Jan du Toit

 1st trip opened the door to discovering a new world in South Africa and the impact of HIV